Eagle Meaning and Symbolism

 If you see a bald eagle landing, it means that either you will receive an important message from someone, or your long journey will be over.

-What Does it Mean to Dream About an Eagle
+What Does it Mean to See an Eagle in a Dream

 There are a number of interpretations and symbolism associated with eagle dreams.
 But, generally, seeing a golden or bald eagle in your dream is associated with the arrival of golden opportunities and positive changes in your life.